topherCantrell/computerarcheology/content/TRS80/Pyramid/Code1.md

 6D8A: 06 16 D0 23 62 83 7A 5F BE B9 14 46 C0 45 00

 ;Description for object: 7 "7 Tiny plant"
-; THERE IS A TINY PLANT IN THE PIT, MURMURING "WATER, WATER, ..."[ ; CR]
+; THERE IS A TINY PLANT IN THE PIT, MURMURING "WATER, WATER, ..."[CR]
 6D99: 15 5F BE 5B B1 4B 7B 56 45 A3 7A E6 16 9E 48 D0 15 82 17 52 5E 96 7B 77 16 B7 B2 10 B2 BC 6A 16
 6DB9: D0 46 62 F3 17 F4 BD 1F EE DC F9 00